HypeCheck

 Claims vs Evidence

-1 of 3 claims supported by evidence.
+0 of 3 claims supported by evidence.

-Based on: Vitamins A, B, C, Saw Palmetto, Lycopene, Alpha-Lipoic Acid, CoQ10, Grapeseed Extract
+Based on: Vitamins A, B, C, Saw Palmetto, Lycopene, Alpha Lipoic Acid, CoQ10, Grapeseed Extract

-"Support testosterone levels" Unsupported
+"Support testosterone levels" Stretch

-Based on: Saw Palmetto
+Based on: Saw Palmetto, Lycopene

-"Support prostate health" Supported
+"Support prostate health" Partial

-Based on: Saw Palmetto
+Based on: Saw Palmetto, Lycopene

 Ingredients